aiexsilva/asciicam/README.md

-# asciicam
+# Asciicam
-Implementation of ascii symbols to represent image on live feed based on brightness.
+Implementation of ascii symbols to represent image on live feed based on pixel brightness.
+Also capable of transforming single images in ascii art.